 We may also perform the following, subject to local laws and practices:

 This will depend on whether your application is successful or not (unless we state otherwise in our ‘data processor’ section below):

-Unsuccessful Recruitment Candidate Information (including third party referee details provided by the applicant) will be destroyed 6 months after the last action.
-Except in France, where candidate information is retained for 12 months.
+Unsuccessful Recruitment Candidate Information (including third party referee details provided by the applicant) will be destroyed 12 months after the last action unless you consent for information to be held for longer.
+Except in Poland, where candidate information is retained for 6 months and in the United States for 24 months.

 How we make decisions about recruitment?

 At the initial application stage we may automatically decline your on-line application if you fail to satisfy any relevant legal requirements for employment (e.g. You state you do not have the legal right to work in the country where the role exists).

 With your specific agreement we may use on-line behavioural and cognitive assessments to help us understand your personality traits, your general mental ability and capacity for critical thinking.
 All results are personally analysed by one of our fully trained recruitment team.

 Final recruitment decisions are made by members of our recruitment team and business leads.
 We take account of all the information gathered during the application process.